pille1842/index/README.md

 ## Contributions

-Since this project is work-in-progress, there's only a subreddit quickjump plug-in as of now.
+Since this project is work-in-progress, there's only a few plug-ins I might personally use right now.
 If you have ideas for useful plug-ins this project could ship by default, I'd appreciate a pull request!

 ## License